UPDATED: APRIL 27, 2023 | 3 MIN READ

 If you are considered high-risk and need a new auto insurance policy, you might be stuck paying high premiums for a while.
 But you can do a few things to reduce the costs sooner than later.
 Here is what you can do:

 - Keep a clean record: If you are considered high-risk because of your messy driving record, the best thing you can do is to keep a clean record.
 This might not lower the costs for a few years, but it will help you eventually get back into preferred or standard rates.

 - Take a driving course: For new, returning, or foreign drivers, taking a driving course can help prove you are a safe driver for insurance providers.
 Being educated goes a long way in reducing your rates.

-- Improve your credit: If you think your credit had anything to do with being considered high-risk, then the best thing is to improve your score.
-Pay off your outstanding debt and only take on additional debt you know you can afford.
+- Improve your credit: If you think your credit has anything to do with being considered high-risk, then the best thing is to improve your score.
+Pay off your outstanding debt and only take on additional debt you can afford.

 - Get an anti-theft device: Part of your insurance policy provides coverage for car theft.
 By installing anti-theft devices in your car, your insurance providers won’t take on as much risk insuring you and your car.